neeleshbisht99/ArtificialEngineer/CONTRIBUTING.md

 ```

 ### 4. Create a New Branch And Open a Pull Request
 After you finish implementation, open forked repository.
-The source branch is your new branch, and the target branch is `OpenDevin/OpenDevin` `main` branch.
-Then PR should appears in [OpenDevin PRs](https://github.com/OpenDevin/OpenDevin/pulls).
+The source branch is your new branch, and the target branch is `artificialEngineer/artificialEngineer` `main` branch.
+Then PR should appears in [artificialEngineer PRs](https://github.com/artificialEngineer/artificialEngineer/pulls).

-Then OpenDevin team will review your code.
+Then artificialEngineer team will review your code.

 ## PR Rules